lydemann/Angular-demo-with-best-practices/README.md

 # Todoapp with best practises

-This app is demostrating best practises for Angular and is developed after the [Angular Styleguide](https://angular.io/guide/styleguide).
+This app is demostrating best practices for Angular and is developed after the [Angular Styleguide](https://angular.io/guide/styleguide).

 # Angular CLI